robinovitch61/the-leo-zone/content/posts/hashmap-in-c/index.md

 * `val`, a void ("any type") pointer to the value itself
 * `next`, a pointer to the next `Entry` for collision resolution

-All fields are pointers in order to ensure each `Entry` is a static size in memory - the output of the `sizeof` function for each field is fixed, therefore the output of `sizeof(Entry)` is constant.
+All fields are pointers in order to ensure each `Entry` is a static size in memory -- the output of the `sizeof` function for each field is fixed, therefore the output of `sizeof(Entry)` is constant.

-The other `struct`, `HashTable`, represents the hash table itself.
+The other `struct` represents the hash table itself:

 ```c
 typedef struct HashTable {